gdepeute/dae.notes/cust.everbridge.md

 - Cool way to view prior risk history / events - heatmap
   - Easy to change timeline (last 7 days, last year, ...)
 - Dashboards

   - Easy to create and able to schedule the creation/delivery...

+- DisasterAWARE Enterprise demo
+  - Each demo was about 25 mins
+  -